project-meucci/thimm.github.io/docs/In Search of Soil/Randy-ritchie-compost-in-search-of-soil-10.md

 ---
-title: Randy Ritchie - Compost | In Search of Soil #10
+title: Randy Ritchie Compost In Search Of Soil 10
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-12-16)